For Some California Residents, Latest Wildfires Are A Tipping Point

 "It feels very scary," said Bryant.
 "I just don't know where home is right now."

-Last weekend at dawn sirens woke Bryant and her husband again.
+Last weekend at dawn, sirens woke Bryant and her husband again.

 "My heart was racing.
 I couldn't think.
 I felt very on guard," Bryant recalls.
 "I tried to put myself into action but also I felt frozen."